 - 1. The locked transportation case containing the portable gauge is physically secured to a vehicle with brackets, and a chain or steel cable (attached to the vehicle) is wrapped around the transportation case such that the case cannot be opened unless the chain or cable is removed.
 In this example, the locked transportation case would count as one control because the brackets would prevent easy removal of the case.
-The chain or cable looped only through the transportation case handle is not acceptable: - 2.
+The chain or cable looped only through the transportation case handle is not acceptable; - 2.
 The portable gauge or transportation case containing the portable gauge is stored in a box physically attached to a vehicle, and the box is secured with (1) two independent locks; (2) two separate chains or steel cables attached independently to the vehicle in such a manner that the box cannot be opened without the removal of the chains or cables; or (3) one lock and one chain or steel cable is attached to the vehicle in such a manner that the box cannot be opened without the removal of the chain or cable."

 - Source rods must be in the locked position and secured with a padlock on the trigger mechanism. - Gauges must be locked and secured in the vehicle, and the transport container sealed. - Transport containers must be secured from movement (blocked and braced) and locked to the vehicle in such a manner as to have two independent security measures that must be defeated before the gauge can be removed from the vehicle. - Gauge placement in the vehicle must be secured as far from the driver and passengers as practical, observing distance requirements dictated by the Transportation Index (TI). - The transportation case must have all signage required by USDOT and/or IATA, depending the transportation method, and it must be legible.
-(See 3.1) - RRSO's will maintain all shipping records and keep them for a minimum of three years from the date of shipping.
+(See 3.1) - Make a copy of the signed and dated Hazardous Materials Declaration and Bill of Lading created for each shipment and keep it for a minimum of two years from the date of shipping.